searles/parsing/tutorial.md

 In order to format source code with indentations or more complex patterns, the
 `CstPrinter` must keep track of indentation levels.
-A concrete implementation for such a `CstPrinter` is given in the unit test `PrinterTest` [here](src/test/java/at/searles/parsing/printing/test/PrinterTest.kt).
+[A concrete implementation for such a `CstPrinter` is given in the unit test class `PrinterTest`.](src/test/java/at/searles/parsing/printing/test/PrinterTest.kt).

 This concludes this tutorial.
+Suggestions, improvements and such are always welcome.
 Enjoy this project.

+-- Karl